Is the Future of Traditional Sign Shops in the Face of Digital Signage Bleak or Promising?

-This technological shift can be intimidating for traditional sign shops who are forced to either adapt or resign themselves to failure.
-As more businesses adopt to—and begin to see the advantages of—digital signs, those who don’t start looking into digital signage opportunities for traditional sign shops stand to lose significant market share.
+This technological shift can be intimidating as it forces traditional sign shops to either adapt or resign themselves to failure.
+More businesses adapt to—and begin to see the advantages of—digital signs.
+However, those who don’t start looking into digital signage opportunities for traditional sign shops stand to lose significant market share.

 The Digital Advantage

 One of the biggest benefits of digital signage is its efficiency at engaging consumers.
 Research shows that 59% of consumers who came into contact with digital signage wanted to learn more about the advertised topic.
 Though this engagement comes with higher implementation costs than traditional signage, the benefits make it a worthwhile and defensible investment:

-- Digital signage is cheaper: Once the initial investment is made, businesses gain a reusable resource that serves them for years.
+- Digital signage is cheaper: After the initial investment, businesses gain a reusable resource that serves them for years.
 These options are expensive at first, but offer a much higher ROI than traditional signage.

 - Digital signage is faster: The process of acquiring traditional signs is lengthy and bogged down by lengthy creation elements such as design, development, and distribution.
 Digital signage can be programmed in a fraction of the time, and easily adjusted to reflect updates.
 These displays can be ideal for information-based applications, such as in hospitals where the medical status of each patient is subject to constant change and information presented must be kept current.

-- Digital signage has lower risk: Traditional signs depend on accuracy—even the slightest typo can make a huge order of marketing materials or consumer handouts worthless.
+- Digital signage has lower risk: Traditional signs depend on accuracy.
+Even the slightest typo can make a huge order of marketing materials or consumer handouts worthless.
 Digital options can be adapted and adjusted on the fly to present up-to-the-minute information.
-It gives advertisers nearly unlimited flexibility with their displays, and can help publicly-funded organizations (such as schools or churches) promote their services without needing to constantly reorder traditional sign materials.
+It gives advertisers nearly unlimited flexibility with their displays.
+It can also help publicly-funded organizations (such as schools or churches) promote their services without needing to constantly reorder traditional sign materials.
 This feature alone creates numerous digital signage opportunities for sign shops.

 Factor in the reduced environmental impact and the personalized organic outreach, and you have a digital option that may one day render old-fashioned signage obsolete.